Joint Committee on Health and Children

 The Committee examines issues of current interest within its remit and will usually produce a report setting out its findings and making recommendations to the Government.

 What's on this week

-The Joint Committee on Health and Children will meet on Thursday 28th May at 9.30 a.m. in Committee Room 2, Leinster House 2000, and will hold two separate sessions.
+The Joint Committee on Health and Children will meet in Public Session on Thursday 9th July at 9.30 a.m. in Committee Room 2, Leinster House 2000, and will hold two separate sessions.

 View older press releases